leodiman182/leodiman182/README.md

 <br>
 Eu programo para me encontrar e impactar a vida das pessoas.</p>

 *I am a fullstack developer passionated by technology, design and music!
 Born in the 90's and currently living in Bauru, SP - Brazil.
+Always passionate about the world and its different cultures, I graduated in International relations.
 I sought a change of career through Trybe, where I fully graduated as a Web Developer.
 I've started studying web development in July, 2021 and within around 2 months, I got my first job, where I discovered a passion for front end development.
 <br>
 I code to find myself and impact people's lives.*